thatmissedsemicolon/Image-Sharing-App/README.md

-This Project was developed using Netlify(https://netlify.app).
+This Project was depolyrf using Netlify(https://netlify.app).

 This is a full stack social networking Share Me App project.
 In this project, A user can share pictures, save pictures, comment and able to follow and unfollow users.
 This project was developed using React.js for frontend and Sanity Client for backend.